xen-42/outer-wilds-third-person-camera/README.md

 Known issues:
 - HUD way too big at low screen resolution
-- SignalScope frequency and minimap don't show in third person
+- Signalscope waveform and minimap don't show in third person
 - Tools rotate with you when using free look

 Wishlist (would be nice):